alex-hhh/emacs-sql-indent/customize-indentation.md

 The following items can be present in the indentation list for each syntax symbol.
 Any number of them can be present, but usually on one will be there:

-* a NUMBER -- the NUMBER will be added to the indentation offset.
+* a `NUMBER` -- the NUMBER will be added to the indentation offset.

-* '+ -- the current indentation offset is incremented by `sqlind-basic-offset'
+* `+` -- the current indentation offset is incremented by `sqlind-basic-offset'

-* '++ -- the current indentation offset is indentation by 2 *
+* `++` -- the current indentation offset is indentation by 2 *
   `sqlind-basic-offset'

-* '- -- the current indentation offset is decremented by `sqlind-basic-offset'
+* `-` -- the current indentation offset is decremented by `sqlind-basic-offset'

-* '-- -- the current indentation offset is decremented by 2 *
+* `--` -- the current indentation offset is decremented by 2 *
   `sqlind-basic-offset'

-* a FUNCTION -- the syntax and current indentation offset is passed to the function and its result is used as the new indentation offset.
+* a `FUNCTION` -- the syntax and current indentation offset is passed to the function and its result is used as the new indentation offset.
 This can be used to further customize indentation.